izzymsft/spec-driven-dev-backend-apis/SPECIFICATION_BACKEND.md

 This will be used to remove existing records from the `customers` collection by where the {customerId} path parameter matches the `id` field in the `customers` collection.

 This will use the HTTP DELETE request method.

+### 5.1 Environment Variables for the App Configuration

+The following environment variables are available to connect to Cosmos DB

+- COSMOS_CONNECTION_STRING: this is the Cosmos DB Connection String
+- COSMOS_ENDPOINT: this is the Cosmos DB resource endpoint

+### 6.1 Unit Testing with Pytests

+The unit tests will be created in the tests directory using `pytest`.

+This will be used to make sure that the application is free from errors.